arillso/guide/docs/index.md

 # Arillso Guide

-> The simple, flexible, robust and powerful toolbox for Ansible.<br />It contains roles for managing Linux and Windows devices.
+> The simple, flexible, robust and powerful toolbox for Ansible.
+> It contains roles for managing Linux and Windows devices.

 ## Styling Guide